Maya202020/Maya/README.md

 - 👋 Hi, I’m @Maya202020
-- 👀 I’m interested in programming Lidar Optical Lidar and GIS
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning how to use GITHUB
-- 💞️ I’m looking to collaborate on Zalf and learn through it

 <!---